- Why Connecting With Your Spirituality Is Vital For You To Truly Thrive

 In general, spirituality means a connection with something bigger than ourselves.

 This can be with belief in a deity …or it can be in a search for the ‘Meaning of Life’.

 A spiritual experience can be described as a deep sense of aliveness or interconnectedness with all other humans and nature as part of our universe.

-Although religion and spirituality are often taken to be the same…they are not the same.
+Although religion and spirituality are often believed to be the same…they are not the same

 You can be spiritual without aligning to any religion, you can be religious without being spiritual, and you can also be both.